Ishvara

 Ishvara (ईश्वर) is a concept in Hinduism, with a wide range of meanings that depend on the era and the school of Hinduism.
-In ancient texts of Hindu philosophy, depending on the context, Ishvara can mean supreme Self, ruler, lord, king, queen or husband.
-In medieval era Hindu texts, depending on the school of Hinduism, Ishvara means God, Supreme Being, personal God, or special Self.
+In ancient texts of Hindu philosophy, depending on the context, Ishvara can mean lord, ruler, king, husband, queen, soul or the Supreme Self (Paramatman).
+In medieval-era Hindu texts, depending on the school of Hinduism, Ishvara means God, Supreme Being, personal God, or special Self.

-Ishvara is primarily an epithet of Shiva.
 In Shaivism, Ishvara is an epithet of Shiva.
-For many Vaishnavas, it is synonymous with Vishnu, like in his epithet of Venkateswara.
+In Vaishnavism, it is synonymous with Vishnu, like in his epithet of Venkateswara.
 In traditional Bhakti movements, Ishvara is one or more deities of an individual's preference (Iṣṭa-devatā) from Hinduism's polytheistic canon of deities.
-In modern-day sectarian movements such as Arya Samaj and Brahmoism, Ishvara takes the form of a monotheistic God.
+In modern-day sectarian movements like Arya Samaj and Brahmoism, Ishvara takes the form of a monotheistic God.
 In the Yoga school of Hinduism, it is any "personal deity" or "spiritual inspiration".
+In Advaita Vedanta, Ishvara is the manifested form of Brahman (Saguna brahman).